-Updated October 31st, 2016 – For blowing up buildings and and crashing on couches in Mexico in SPECTRE, James Bond wears an O’Conner model Tom Ford Prince of Wales suit in airforce blue.
+Updated July 24th, 2019 – For blowing up buildings and and crashing landing on couches in Mexico City in SPECTRE, James Bond wears an O’Conner model Tom Ford Prince of Wales suit in airforce blue.

 Some considerations about suits:

 - First, if you are not familiar with suit jacket construction, I would highly recommend reading this article over at The Art of Manliness.

 - Second, a good suit is as much about the fit as it is about the fabric.
 Choose a suit that you feel comfortable wearing rather than one that’s cut exactly like Bond’s.
 Much of Bond’s appeal is rooted in the confidence he radiates.
 Being too scared to bust into a quick action move because your jacket or pants might rip does not help with said confidence ….

 - Third, let’s be realistic about what we’ll get for our money.
 Most of the options below are fused construction, which is the cheapest way to make a suit.
 We may also be looking at wool/polyester blends, although I have tried to stay with 100% wool options when possible.

 Best Options for the SPECTRE Tom Ford Prince of Wales suit